Research projects (A&F) surgical session topics (session 2) Spring 2026

 a. basic concept of correlation video: understanding correlation.

-b. note the difference with causal relations. [also study the video on causal relationships]
+b. note the difference with causal relations. [also study the video on causal relationships]/ also a video on necessary vs sufficient conditions.

 d. on mediators and moderators & control variables in correlation modelling. (further discussion of the mediator under the topic of intervening variables)./ a brief note on the moderating variable.
 Also study a video on confounding variables.
 Also a blog note on the terms used in correlation analysis: about variables./ a note on variable types.